 In 2012 she received a $250,000 gift to launch the Jane Wallerstein Children and Nature Project.
 Formerly the Director of Education of City Parks Foundation, she worked on one of the largest urban forest restoration projects in New York City, affording her the opportunity to educate people of all ages about New York City's natural areas.
 She serves on numerous boards and state-wide committees, and is the former Chair of the Environmental Education Advisory Council of NYC.
 She has over 30 years of experience in urban environmental education developing programs for teachers, K-12 students, and curricula for formal and non-formal education settings.
 She has received numerous awards for her work, including two Environmental Quality Awards from the Environmental Protection Agency for leadership in environmental education.
-In 2012 she was recognized by the National Audubon Society as a "Woman Greening the City", and at present co-chairs the NYS Environmental Literacy Committee, a state-wide coalition of organizations engaged in developing an environmental literacy plan for the state of New York.
+In 2012 she was recognized by the National Audubon Society as a "Woman Greening the City", and for several years she co-chaired the NYS Environmental Literacy Committee, a state-wide coalition of organizations engaged in developing an environmental literacy plan for the state of New York.